HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 Run the “Reports for Metered products” section to understand how to access your FlexNet/MHS entitlement dashboard.
 Users with authorized access to this service can run usage reports.
 The Digital Experience Cloud Native 9.5 entitlements are configured to report user-session consumption for deployments configured for production use.

-### How User Sessions in Production Deployments are Calculated for Report Totals
+### How user sessions in production deployments are calculated for report totals

 HCL Digital Experience Cloud Native 9.5 applies the following approach when it reports totals for user session consumption in deployments configured for production to individual customer FlexNet dashboards or MHS dashboards: